ifountoul/SSA2py/README.md

 # SSA2py

-Welcome to the public monorepo for SSA2py.
+Welcome to the public repo for SSA2py.

 ## What is SSA2py?

+SSA2py is an open-source python project that follows the Source-Scanning Algorithm (SSA), a back-projection implementation by Honn Kao and Shao-Ju Shan (2004, 2007).
+It provides interconnection with FDSN Compliant Web Services and it is adapted to run in GPU and CPU multiprocessing architectures.
+The aim of SSA2py is to provide rapid and accurate calculations of SSA method in near-realtime conditions.

 The official documentation is hosted on Read the Docs.